TheRoadSurgeon/CS351-GroupProject/README.md

 **Q1:** At what time in the week would your group be available to meet online?

 **Answer**
-*We are avaliable to meet online on Wednesday and Friday after 6:30pm.*
+*We are avaliable to meet online on Wednesday and Sunday after 6:30pm.*
-*Our weekly meetings will be on Friday after 6:30pm*
+*Our weekly meetings will be on Sunday after 6:30pm*

 ---